 Investments contribute to lowering the volumes of sediments entering South East Queensland’s waterways and Moreton Bay.
 It also provides industry with incentives to find innovative ways of tackling environmental challenges.

-The research and development project brought together water utilities, government regulators, scientists, private sector, community groups, landholders and managers: to co-develop concepts and principles and to co-create the pilot trading scheme.
+The research and development project had several co-benefits bringing together water utilities, government regulators, scientists, private sector, community groups, landholders and managers: to develop concepts and principles; and to co-create the pilot trading scheme.
 It attracted seed funding for research activities, and in-kind research and advisory expertise, to define the science behind the development of a trading mechanism.

 It creates a competitive market for cost-effective investments and incentivises the creation and trading of credits.
 Without a market, there is little incentive to convert aspiration into value creation.
 It offers a real pathway towards cost-effectively reducing nutrient discharge into waterways and Moreton Bay for South East Queensland, which has a positive impact on ecological sustainability.